 Yorkshire Building Society | 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower. |

-Off the back of unsuccessful discussions with the freeholder of her ground floor flat in Christchurch, Natasha commenced the lease extension process just as her lease was approaching the crucial eighty-year mark.
-The transaction completed in May 2015.
-The landlord’s fees were kept to an absolute minimum.
+Trailing unsuccessful negotiations with the landlord of her ground floor flat in Christchurch, Ellen started the lease extension process as the eighty year threshold was swiftly advancing.
+The transaction was finalised in April 2014.
+The landlord’s costs were kept to an absolute minimum.